 BACK IN FRANCE & RACING FIGARO

 After this very rich experience Cecile was asking herself : what was the best way forward for her sporting career?
 She wanted to further increase her performance and become a greater sailor.
 The Figaro circuit was the answer.
 It has shaped some of the top sailors in the world.
 She moved back to France where the Figaro is based and race her first season in 2016.
-After a successful campaign learning the circuit and the tips of racing solo, she comes back in 2017 with a huge enthusiasm and energy to compete at the highest level.
+After a successful campaign learning the circuit and the tips of racing solo, she comes back with a huge enthusiasm and energy to compete at the highest level.

 “These boats are raced single-handed so it trains us to be all-rounded and polyvalent sailors.
 The Figaros are 10 metres boats.
 We do everything on board on our own: sail trim, navigation, tactics, weather analysis…° it is so exciting!”

 This year Cecile has a always his faithful sponsor with her, Eclisse, who came onboard early 2017 and will be with her for the whole season 2020

 « I want to use all the knowledge I acquired last year to focus 100% on performance. »

 Cecile trains throughout the year.
 She always find an activity to train.